How many times have you gotten an email with a link to watch a recorded webinar?

 To validate the statement above on your audience, run a simple data analysis:

 Compare the average CTR you get for your recorded webinar promotions with the average CTR you get for marketing emails, promoting other types of content (make sure you include only emails that have links directing to the content).
-While it won’t be a clear apples to
+While it won’t be a clear apples to apples case, if the webinar CTR is much lower, then you have a problem.

 So how can you address this challenge and get more prospects to watch your webinar?
 The solution may be simpler than you think and I believe it’s worth a try.